 Dachshunds absolutely cannot be left at home all day - no exceptions. they also cannot be left at home for half a day on a regular basis without provision being made for someone to care for them in your absence.
 They will become incredibly lonely and sad, and it will change their temperament and personality irrevocably.
 It doesn't matter if you work locally; your puppy/dog doesn't know where you are when you leave, all they know is that they are alone, regardless of how closeby you may be.
 It also doesn't matter how many weeks holiday you get each year, your puppy/dog will still be alone for all the other weeks - a dog doesn't have the mental capacity to understand that you will compensate for your absence at other times during the year.

 Knowing this, or after discovering this, some people plan to take their puppy/dog to work with them.
-Anyone thinking of doing this must seriously consider the type of job they do and the implications of taking a puppy or dog with them, as quite often when thought about properly, it is unrealistic.
+Anyone thinking of doing this must seriously consider the type of job they do and the implications of taking a puppy or dog with them, as quite often, when thought about properly, it is unrealistic.
 A puppy of any breed won't just sit quietly whilst you work, they will need lots of attention, they will need to be taken out to the toilet every 30 minutes, they will have accidents in the workplace and they may also be vocal and/or reactive.
-If you can imagine taking a young toddler to work, whilst in the process of toilet training, taking a puppy would be very much the same.
+Imagine taking a young toddler to work, whilst in the process of toilet training, and taking a puppy would be very much the same.

 The author of the text below is unknown, however it is a very accurate portrayal of the breed: